smithm4949/project1_boozy/readme.md

 ## Authors and acknowledgment

-The group members involved in this project are MaSandra Ewing, Alexander Carr, Myles Smith, and Malik Ennis
+The group members involved in this project are MaSandra Ewing, Alexander Carr, and Myles Smith

 The group leader is Myles Smith.
 The roles are being divided as follows:

 Myles: HTML, Presentation/pitch

-Masandra: JavaScript
+Masandra: CSS, JavaScript

-Malik: CSS, Presentation/pitch

-Alexander: JavaScript
+Alexander: CSS, JavaScript

 ## Project status